Relying Party Solution

 26

-The Relying Party provides to the Wallet Instance a redirect URI with a response code to be used by the Wallet Instance to finalize the authentication.
+The Relying Party provides to the Wallet Instance the response about the presentation.

 27, 28 and 29